pyOpenSci/handbook/organization/how-we-work.md

 (asana)=
 ### Asana

 [Asana](https://asana.com/) is an internal tool we use as pyOpenSci staff for general task management.
-Within Asana, we assign tasks to one another that need to be accomplished, along with their respective deadlines.
-During staff check-ins, we review tasks, update deadlines as necessary, and discuss upcoming efforts.
-Asana can also be used to build road maps for projects.

-Asana is also connected to GitHub, which allows us to track open issues and pull requests as needed.

-[Asana](https://asana.com/) is an internal tool we use as pyOpenSci staff for general task management.
 Within Asana, we assign tasks to one another, along with their respective deadlines.
 During staff check-ins, we review tasks, update deadlines as needed, and discuss future efforts.
 Asana can also be used to build project roadmaps.

 Asana is connected to GitHub, allowing us to track relevant issues and pull requests as needed.